-Being an ateb Board Member puts you in a great positon to make a difference to the lives of many people across West Wales.
+Being an ateb Board Member puts you in a great position to make a difference to the lives of many people across West Wales.
+Board Membership:

-ateb is a Registered Social Landlord with the Welsh Government (more commonly called a Housing Association) and is regulated by the Financial Conduct Society as a Community Benefit Society (or not for profit organisation).
+ateb is a Registered Social Landlord with the Welsh Government (more commonly called a housing association) and is regulated by the Financial Conduct Society as a Community Benefit Society (or not for profit organisation).
 Our legal structure requires us to have a Board of Management to set and monitor our Governance Framework.
 The Board can consist of up to 12 Full and 3 Co-opted Board Members.
+Read on for more on Board Membership.

 The Board oversees the governance arrangements of the Association i.e. strategy, performance and risk setting and monitoring.
 They work closely with the employed members of the team to jointly understand the issues affecting the Association and what we need to do to improve and grow.
 Our type of organisation requires a Board that has a range of different skills and diversity of views to make sure we make the best decisions for the varying needs of our customers and communities across West Wales.
 As a Board Member you will: